Merrill Unger: Education

 For a time, he attended Southern Baptist Theological Seminary in Louisville, Kentucky, before transferring to the Evangelical Theological College, later Dallas Seminary.
 At Dallas he was a protege of Lewis Sperry Chafer, bible teacher and founding president of the Seminary.
 Unger's Th.M. thesis was published as The Baptizing Work of the Holy Spirit (1953), and his Th.D. dissertation was published as Biblical Demonology (1952).
 The evangelist Billy Graham considered this work an authority on the subject.

 He later received a Ph.D. from Johns Hopkins under the Near Eastern historian and archaeologist, William F. Albright.
 Unger's Johns Hopkins dissertation was published as Israel and the Arameans of Damascus (1957).

 Professional life

 After serving as a pastor at several churches (e.g. Buffalo, New York), Unger taught for a year at Gordon College.
 For the next 19 years (1948–1967) Unger was professor of Old Testament studies at Dallas Theological Seminary after which time he became professor emeritus.

 In retirement Dr. Unger led Bible conferences and wrote on Old Testament, theological and practical topics.
-He became again interested in demonology and a Christian response to the occult and Bishop James Pike, publishing Demonology in the World Today (1971).
+He became again interested in demonology and a Christian response to the occult and Bishop James Pike, publishing Demons in the World Today (1971).